 Gilded Cage: Emma is trapped in the Sky Kingdom but is treated with luxury as she's a descendant of the Sky King.
 By the time Jack and the detective break into the Sky Kingdom, she's really peeved at Jack for his mistake.

-Long-Lost Relative: Emma is actually a descendant of the missing princess of the Sky Kingdom.
+Long-Lost Relative/Royal Blood: Emma is actually a descendant of the missing princess of the Sky Kingdom.
 The Queen fled the kingdom with her baby daughter when greed and dark magic corrupted the King.

 My Greatest Failure: Jack spent years feeling guilty about accidentally leaving Emma and his friends trapped in the Sky Kingdom when he destroyed the beanstalk.
-He has already spent all this time trying to find a way back when the Detective seeks him out.
+He has been actively searching for a way back when the Detective seeks him out.